ronitd2002/qosf-2024-app/task1/README.md

 To reduce the load we explore another "classical" technique employing the idea of tensors and writing them as a tensor of shape `(2,2,...)` n times. once this is done using `np.tensordot` reduces the time for computation drastically as is also shown in the code.

 The BONUS section deals with sampling of these simulated quantum states mimicking real measurements using `np.random.choice` parameterized by the coefficient probability of each of these states and secondly the calculation of expectation value for arbitrary operators of suitable `shape`.

+**Task 1 subtask 1**: we use `np.transpose` because of qiskit's qubit ordering which is inverted.
+So we transpose the resulting matrix in the "qiskit-functionality" section